 - Text Completions, in which you read a sentence with one, two, or even three blanks and provide the choice or choices that best fit the context.

-Sentence Equivalence and Text Completion is where your knowledge of GRE words will come most in handy.
-Given that these question types make up about half of the entire GRE Verbal test, having a solid GRE vocabulary cannot be overstated.
+The other two types, Sentence Equivalence and Text Completion, are where your knowledge of GRE words will have the biggest payoff.
+The importance of having a solid GRE vocabulary to attack these questions cannot be overstated.

-Although knowing the top 20 most tested GRE words will certainly give you a leg up on test day, you’d need to make sure you have hundreds of GRE words in your arsenal to get a top-notch score.
-To help you with this aim, we have rounded up the best GRE word lists out there (along with the worst, so that you know what to avoid).
+Although knowing the most heavily tested GRE words will certainly give you a leg up on test day, to achieve a top-notch score you’ll need to make sure you have hundreds of GRE words in your arsenal.
+To that aim, here are the lists to use and the one, in particular, to avoid.

 Magoosh GRE Vocabulary Flashcards